This post may contain affiliate links. Please see our disclosure policy.

 The amount of flour needed to make whole wheat bread will vary based on how you measure the flour and the humidity in your house.
 Plan on using between 3 ¾ to 4 ½ cups of flour when making wheat bread.
 Start by using 3 ¾ cups of flour, but if your dough is still sticky, add in additional flour, ¼ cup at a time, until the dough pulls away from the bowl and is not sticky to the touch.

 If you have a kitchen scale, now is the time to use it.
 This recipe typically needs between 510 to 576 grams of whole wheat flour.
-If you don't have a kitchen scale, the best way to measure out the flour is to spoon it into the measuring cup versus scooping directly from bag or container.
+If you don't have a kitchen scale, the best way to measure out the flour is to spoon it into the measuring cup versus scooping directly from the bag or container.

 Yes!
 I freshly grind red or white wheat berries using a flour mill every time I make homemade wheat bread.
 You will need to grind 3 cups of wheat berries or 576 grams, to equal 4 ½ cups of flour.